astroumd/GradMap/docs/git.md

 choice for a graphical client.
 It only works on Windows and OSX

-For linux [gitk] and [gitg] are excellent choices.
+For linux **gitk** and **gitg** are excellent choices.
 They are available on most major linux distros.

-Here is a more complete listing: https://git-scm.com/downloads/guis
+Here is a more complete listing with some screenshots: https://git-scm.com/downloads/guis

 ## 2. Using github